 Do not take photos or make images (like screenshots) of IRP data while in a Silo session.

-Although transferring individual-level IRP admin data off of SILO is not permitted, you may have need to transfer other confidential research data.
-Please remain aware of the following methods to protect the confidentiality of subjects, which may apply to your research activities:
+Although removing individual-level IRP admin data from SILO is not permitted, you may have need to transfer other confidential research data.
+Please remain aware of the following general methods to protect the confidentiality of subjects, which may apply to your research activities:

-• To securely transport files, use SFTP or pass physical copies on removable media (floppy disks, CDs, etc.).
-It is strongly recommended that file encryption is used in these cases.
+- To securely transport files, use SFTP or other secure transfer method.
+Use file encryption in these cases.

 Possibility of Audit by the Data Owners

-Please make sure you have read the SSCC password requirements.
+Please make sure you have reviewed the SSCC password requirements.